srishubham2/TestRepo1/README.md

 Sending a POST request to create a new resource : User.
 Verifying the response status code, headers, and body.
 Ensuring the response data (e.g., name, job) matches the expected values.

+* Note : Please check the `DemoAPITest.java` to check the action steps and assertion of API Test Case.

 ### Prerequisites
 Before running the tests, ensure the following are installed: